jettro/semi-website/_documentation/weaviate-cli/current/cluster-remove.md

 ## Remove a single cluster

-You can delete an individual cluster by running;
+You can remove an individual cluster by running;

 ```bash
 $ weaviate-cli cluster-remove